-The Board is responsible for determining the nature and extent of the principal risks it is willing to take in achieving its strategic objectives and the Board seeks to adopt a medium to low risk appetite in accordance with the scale and nature of the Society's business.
+The Board is responsible for determining the nature and extent of the principal risks it is willing to take in achieving its strategic objectives and the Board seeks to adopt a low-to-medium risk appetite in accordance with the scale and nature of the Society's business.
 It seeks to undertake a structured approach for the effective management of risk and aims to employ proportionate tools and techniques to enable it to deliver its objectives in a controlled manner.
 The principal risks are operational and financial, with the latter including solvency risk, market risk, credit risk, insurance risk and liquidity risk.
 The risk management framework is explained within the Board's Report and the Board is satisfied that the Society has robust risk and governance procedures and sufficient capital to deal with a range of risks and adverse scenarios, both now and over the business planning period.

-\\The Board's medium term strategy is to grow the Society's business organically at a controlled rate and, in addition to developing our various channels of distribution, we will continue to remain vigilant for new product areas. \\
+the Society's business organically at a controlled rate and, in addition to developing our various channels of distribution, we will continue to remain vigilant for new product areas.